KNowledgeOnWebScale/dataflow-visualization/README.md

 #### Example buttons

-These buttons on are for loading in examples.
+These buttons are for loading examples.

 #### Import/export buttons

 These buttons are to import and export entire configs (format is JSON).
-This feature is useful if you want to save configs for later.
+This feature is useful if you want to save configurations for later.

 There is also a button to export the raw data.
 This is the data needed for [ReactFlow] to draw up a flow.